Cramdowns

 2. by saving on the trustee's commission.

-The debtor would have to compare this savings with the $1,000 filing fee of Chapter 11 and the $10,000 - $30,000 that an attorney would probably charge for an individual debtor.
+The debtor must compare this savings with the $1,000 filing fee of Chapter 11 and the $10,000 - $30,000 that an attorney would probably charge for an individual debtor.

 Home mortgages aren't subject to cramdown because it allows more money available for mortgages at a lower interest rate than would otherwise be available if creditors had to take the risk of getting less for its property in a cramdown.
 During 2008 and 2009, there was much debate in Congress on whether to allow cramdowns for mortgages, since there were many foreclosures occurring that was driving down property values and forcing people out of their homes.
 As of this writing, the discussions continue.
 However, arrearages on the mortgage can be paid over time if the debtor can otherwise continue paying the mortgage.